LLNL/axom/src/docs/web/index.rst

   * Consistency in software engineering practices
   * Integrability so that components work well together and are easily adopted by applications

-The main drivers of the Toolkit are to:
+The main drivers of the Axom project are to:

   *  Provide the CS infrastructure foundation of the ECP ATDM multi-physics application at LLNL
   *  Support current ASC and other production applications and as they continue to evolve
   *  Provide capabilities for LLNL research codes, proxy apps, etc. that simplify technology transfer from research efforts into production applications

-**This web page is the main place to find information about the CS Toolkit, communicating with the project team, etc.**
+**This web page is the main place to find information about Axom.**

 =====================
 Quickstart Guide
 =====================

-To get started using the CS Toolkit, please see the `Quickstart Guide <../../quickstart_guide_docs/html/index.html>`_.
+To get started using Axom, please see the
+`Quickstart Guide <../../quickstart_guide_docs/html/index.html>`_.
 This guide contains information about accessing the code, configuring and building it, linking with an application, etc.

 =======================================
-Communicating with the Toolkit Team
+Communicating with the Axom Team
 =======================================

 --------------